You Will Never See Death

 We will come back in a moment and talk about some implications of this for how we live.
 But let’s take a look just briefly at the majesty of the person who has spoken these words to us and who has made this eternal life possible.

-Mocked for This Promise
+Jesus Is Mocked for His Promise

 His adversaries mock him because of this promise (are you?).
 Verses 52–53: